jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-72.md

 Similarly, another part that comes from `B` travels straight to `f`, where it encounters the air-aether globules, which it propels towards `A`.

-Immediately, both the part that is at `d` and the part that is at `f` reflect in all directions towards the ecliptic `eg`, pushing all the surrounding air-aether globules equally.
+Immediately, both the part that is at `d` and the part that is at `f` reflect in all directions towards the disk `eg`, pushing all the surrounding air-aether globules equally.

-Finally, it escapes through the passages between these globules around the ecliptic `eg`, towards `M` and `Y`.
+Finally, it escapes through the passages between these globules around the disk `eg`, towards `M` and `Y`.

-Moreover, while the fire-aether moves straight from `A` and `B` towards `d` and `f` by its own motion.

-It also moves circularly by the motion of the whole vortex around the axis `AB` so that each of its particles describes spiral lines, twisted as a helix.
+Moreover, the fire-aether moves straight from `A` and `B` towards `d` and `f` its own motion.
+But it also moves circularly by the motion of the whole vortex around the axis `AB` so that each of its particles describes spiral lines, twisted as a helix.

-These spirals, when they reach `d` and `f`, reflect from there in both directions towards the ecliptic `eg`.
+These spirals, when they reach `d` and `f`, reflect from there in both directions towards the disk `eg`.

 Since the space `defg` is larger than the passages through which the fire-aether enters or exits, some fire-aether always remains there.
-They form a very fluid body that perpetually rotates around the axis `fd`.
+They form a very fluid body that perpetually rotates around the axis `fd`.*

+> *Superphysics Note: This is the magnetic field of the star

 ### 73. Various inequalities in the position of the Sun's body.